 -

 The cause of oral cancer differs and is not clearly established.
-However, there are a few risk factors that can result in the onset:
+However, there are a few risk factors that can result

 -